meltyourface/blank/posts/Church-of-Satan/A-Wicked-Ascension-Birth-of-the-Church-of-Satan/index.md

 ## In the Shadow of the Infernal: The Birth of the Church of Satan

-Setting: The play is set between the late 1950s to the late 1960s in San Francisco, California, during the rise of the counterculture movement.
+**Setting**: The play is set between the late 1950s to the late 1960s in San Francisco, California, during the rise of the counterculture movement.

-Structure: The play will have three acts, with each act exploring the different stages of the Church of Satan's establishment and influence.
+**Structure**: The play will have three acts, with each act exploring the different stages of the Church of Satan's establishment and influence.

 Act I: Awakening the Beast